darthlukan/gitops-workshop/README.md

 In this workshop we will cover GitOps concepts in the context of a sample application with a CI/CD pipeline.
 We will use Tekton for our CI (Continuous Integration) solution and ArgoCD for CD (Continuous Delivery) solution.
-There are other tools we could use for CI/CD under a GitOps model on Kubernetes/OpenShift, however Tekton was purpose-built to be a cloud and Kubernetes native CI solution and ArgoCD provides a class 5 ("Autopilot") operator for Kuberenetes.
+There are other tools we could use for CI/CD under a GitOps model on Kubernetes/OpenShift, however Tekton was purpose-built to be a cloud and Kubernetes native CI solution and ArgoCD provides a class 5 ("Autopilot") operator for Kubernetes.
 The important parts are the functionality, level of automation, and familiarity of Kubernetes objects so as not to distract participants from the purpose of the workshop: Understanding GitOps and its value as a methodology.